toitware/demos/api/node/README.md

-# Toitware API node example
+# Toit API node example

-Will list all devices available in the current project.
+Lists all devices available in the current project.

 To run use:
 ```